ocramz/jupyter-docker-pymol/README.md

 ## Instructions

+Note down the IP address of the currently running Docker machine (called `dev` in this example) with

+    `docker-machine ip dev`

 1. Retrieve image from Docker hub :

     `docker pull ocramz/jupyter-docker-pymol`

-2. Find IP of currently running Docker machine (called `dev` in this example):

-    `docker-machine ip dev`

-3. Run image :
+2. Run image :

     `docker run -d -p 8888:8888 ocramz/jupyter-docker-pymol`

-4. Point your browser to the IP address of the Docker machine found at point 2, and port 8888, i.e.
+3. Point your browser to the IP address of the Docker machine found at point 2, and port 8888, i.e.

     `<docker-machine-ip>:8888`

-5. Within Jupyter, start a Python 3 document
+4. Within Jupyter, start a Python 3 document

-6. Set up a connection to PyMol:
+5. Set up a connection to PyMol:

     `from ipymol import viewer as pm`

     `pm.start()`

-7. Run your PyMol tasks, e.g. :
+6. Run your PyMol tasks, e.g. :

     `%pylab inline` (necessary for plotting within Jupyter notebooks)

     `pm.do('fetch 3odu; as cartoon; bg white')`

-    `pm.show()`
+    `f1 = pm.show()`